Memory chips, log tables, Beethoven’s 3rd piano concerto and Who wants to be a millionaire?

 It so happens that the keyboard of the traditional upright piano is just long enough to illustrate this in whole‐number arithmetic.
 Its compass, from its bottom note to its top note, is exactly 7 octaves, and so the frequency of the top note is exactly 27 = 128 times the frequency of the bottom note.
 Divide the 7 octaves (84 semitones) into three equal intervals, each of 2 octaves and a major third (28 semitones).
 If these three intervals were tuned to be acoustically pure, instead of in a circular system, their frequency ratios would be exactly 5 : 1, and the frequency of the top note of the piano would be 53 = 125 times the frequency of the bottom note instead of 128.

 J S Bach advocated a circular temperament in the first half of the 18th century, and wrote The Well‐Tempered Keyboard to show it to best advantage.
 However, circular temperaments took several decades after that to catch on.
-I might add in passing that recent scholarship has shown that the particular circular temperament that Bach advocated is not, as formerly believed, the modern equal temperament, in which all the semitones are the same size.
+I might add in passing that modern scholarship has shown that the particular circular temperament that Bach advocated is not, as formerly believed, the modern equal temperament, in which all the semitones are the same size.

 This is where Beethoven comes in.
 Beethoven wrote his 3rd piano concerto in 1800.
 The concerto has three movements, as was (and is) standard.
 The first movement is in the key of C minor, and the second movement is in the key of E major.
 Now, the tonalities of C minor and E major are very remote from each other.
 See how far apart they are in Figure 4!
 They are much more remote than a classical audience would expect.
 Indeed they are so remote that the concerto is only playable on a piano tuned in a circular temperament.
 And the work proceeds to show off the circularity in a stunning way.
 Keep your eye on Figure 7.